scalar-labs/scalardb/docs/api-guide.md

 #### Key construction

 Most CRUD operations need to specify `Key` objects (partition-key, clustering-key, etc.).
-So, before moving on to CRUD operations, this section explains how to construct a `Key` object.
+So, before moving on to CRUD operations, here explains how to construct a `Key` object.

 For a single column key, you can use the `Key.ofXXX()` methods (XXX is a type name) to construct it as follows: